Version Control Integration

 - Default Branch: When cloning the repository onto the test runner, the default branch will be used unless overridden in a particular test scenario.

 - Authentication: Public repositories can be cloned with no auth.
-For private ones both username/password and SSH authentcation are supported.
+For private ones both username/password (or access token) and SSH authentcation are supported.

 Once you have filled in all the details, try out the connection using the Test Connection button.

-Note: if you run your tests on premises you can connect to on premises Git repositories that may not be available externally.
-However the Test Connection feature will not work in this case as it will attempt to connect to your repository via the Testable central servers.
+Note: if you run your tests on premises you can connect to on-premises Git repositories that may not be available externally.
+However the Test Connection feature will not work in this case as it will attempt to connect to your repository via the Testable central servers and the connection will only work from test runners inside your private network.

 Both username and SSH style authentication are supported.

-To authenticate via username and password you must use an HTTP(S) git url.
-Simply add your username/password to the repository configuration on Testable and test the connection to see if it worked.
+To authenticate via username and password/access token you must use an HTTP(S) git url.
+Simply add your credentials to the repository configuration on Testable and test the connection to see if it worked.

 To authenticate via SSH use an SSH style url (e.g. firstname.lastname@example.org:testable/wdio-testable-example.git).
 Upload your private key to the repository configuration on Testable and test the connection to see if it worked.
 If using GitHub see their SSH documentation for more details on the setup required on their side.